Some ways of using it are free - some cost a little - and some cost a lot.

 You won't need a science major to learn and share information about the sun's abundant energy and the best ways to use it.

-Over the years we've waded through a lot of technical talk as we completely outfitted our living quarters to run on solar.
+Over the years we've waded through a lot of technical talk as we completely outfitted our living quarters to solar power.

 It happens that our living quarters are aboard a 41 foot sailboat for the time being.

 Using this alternate energy source has been a balancing act between practicing some basic energy conservation techniques and harvesting enough energy to live comfortably and power the laptop that makes this website possible.